Justin-Juby/Flash-Chatbot/SECURITY.md

 Security Policy
-Supported Versions
-This project provides security updates and patches for the following versions:

-Version	Supported
-5.1.x	✅ Supported
-5.0.x	❌ Unsupported
-4.0.x	✅ Supported
-< 4.0	❌ Unsupported

-If you are using an unsupported version, please consider upgrading to a supported release to receive security fixes.

 Reporting a Vulnerability
 We take security vulnerabilities seriously.
 If you believe you have found a security issue in this project, please report it responsibly by following these steps:

 Contact us privately:
-Send an email to security@example.com (replace with your contact) with a detailed description of the vulnerability, including:
+Send an email to justinjuby930@gmail.com with a detailed description of the vulnerability, including:

 Steps to reproduce